-Originally shot in 1974 by director Tobe Hooper, this really upped the ante in terms of onscreen violence.
-Despite this it still did very well at the box office.
-Many cinemas however, refused to show the film due to the graphic violent content featured.
+The Texas Chainsaw massacre was originally shot in 1974 by director Tobe Hooper.
+In terms of mainstream horror this really upped the ante as far as on screen gore was was concerned.
+Despite this it still did very well at the box office, considering both the budget of the film and the fact many cinemas refused to show the film due to the graphic violent content featured.

 HISTORICAL IMPORTANCE OF THE TEXAS CHAINSAW MASSACRE

 The promo for the film says it was based on a true story.
-Take that with a grain of salt.
+It is, but take that with a grain of salt.
 Leatherface is based some what on the exploits of real life serial killer Ed Gein, tho a rather abstract version of him.

 In 1986 Tobe Hooper returned to direct a very worthy sequel to the movie The Texas Chainsaw Massacre 2 which of course I have reviewed as well!